mewtwo50002/AutoCompilerScriptforLinux/README.md

 File Compilation: Compile C++ source files (.cpp) into executables with the GCC (GNU Compiler Collection) compiler.

-Logging: Automatically create and maintain log files (log_filename.txt) to record compilation timestamps.
+Logging: Automatically create and maintain log files (log_filename_time code was launched at.txt) to record compilation timestamps.

 Timestamps: Display timestamps for compilation events, including the initial compilation.